 Early Years Centre (EYC)

-Welcome to our Early Years Centre
+A warm welcome to our Early Years Centre.

-Head of EYC
+Head of Primary and EYC

 THE FOUR GUIDING PRINCIPLES

 Our curriculum is based on the Early Years Foundation Stage (EYFS) from the UK, which is built on four guiding principles.